Ronneby Airport

 Ronneby Airport (Kallinge) (IATA: RNB, ICAO: ESDF) is located about 4 km (2.5 mi) from Ronneby, Sweden and 30 km (17 mi) from Karlshamn and 30 km (17 mi) from Karlskrona.

 Ronneby airport is south Sweden's (Götaland) 6th biggest airport and the 15th biggest airport in Sweden.
 The airport had 226,995 passengers in 2011.

 Airlines and destinations

+The following airlines operate regular scheduled and charter flights at Ronneby Airport: